5 key steps of a Prior Analysis before implementing an Intelligent Document Manager

 Active user participation is essential:

-5. Justification for the investment
+5. Justification of the investment

-- Identify which processes provide the most value by automating or improving.
+• Identify which processes provide the most value by automating or improving.

-- Determine if the solution will cover critical needs, such as security, traceability, or efficiency.
+• Determine if the solution will cover critical needs, such as security, traceability, or efficiency.

 If you want us to do an analysis of your system, contact us today!